-Meanwhile Boris Johnson – almost certainly the next leader of the Conservative Party – has stated that he will not tolerate the N.Ireland backstop staying within the Withdrawal Agreement(WA) , even if time-limited, a new hardline position endorsed also by Jeremy Hunt.
+Meanwhile Boris Johnson – almost certainly the next leader of the Conservative Party – has stated that he will not tolerate the N.Ireland backstop staying within the Withdrawal Agreement(WA) , even if it was time-limited: a new hardline position endorsed also by Jeremy Hunt.

 Whether that is requiring a referendum, or an amendment to a no confidence vote ruling out No deal, or even a successful no confidence vote, to provide EU leaders with some unanimous and compelling cause to grant the UK a new extension, it really needs activation prior to their Summit on the 17/18 October.

-It is unlikely that a referendum, which would be opposed in any case by some Lexiteer Labour MP’s especially if designed to simply produce a Remain result, would prove that unifying factor.
+It is unlikely that a referendum, which would be opposed in any case by some Lexiteer Labour MP’s, especially if designed to simply produce a Remain result, would prove that unifying factor.

-A straight-forward binary choice between Remain and No deal might have more chance of securing parliamentary support if the cliff-edge was all but reached, but then possibly too late, and still unlikely.
+A straight-forward referenda binary choice between Remain and No deal might have more chance of securing parliamentary support if the cliff-edge was all but reached, but then possibly too late, and still unlikely.

-Johnson could well given his party backing instead go for broke: exit with No deal, seek a fresh mandate, say, in Spring 2020, and bank on Jeremy Corbyn’s unpopularity with the wider electorate to carry him home.
+Johnson could well – given his party backing – instead go for broke: exit with No deal, seek a fresh mandate, say, in Spring 2020, and bank on Jeremy Corbyn’s unpopularity with the wider electorate to carry him home.